The dual Burnside process: Introduction

-The chain mixes rapidly in many natural settings ($[k]^n$ with $k$ large \cite{Paguyo22}, contingency tables \cite{DiaconisHowes25}, centralizer abelian (CA) groups\footnote{Here “centralizer abelian (CA) groups” means groups in which the centralizer $C_G(g)=\{h\in G: hg=gh\}$ is abelian for every nontrivial $g\in G$.} \cite{Rahmani22}), but can also be provably slow \cite{GoldbergJerrum02}.
+Its stationary law is constant on each orbit and gives mass \(1/z\) to each orbit.
+Thus, once the chain has mixed, projecting the sampled state to its orbit gives an approximately uniform sampler for unlabeled objects.
+The chain mixes rapidly in many natural settings, including value-permutation models~\cite{Paguyo22}, large sparse contingency-table models~\cite{DittmerThesis,DiaconisHowes25}, and centralizer-abelian (CA) groups\footnote{Here ``centralizer-abelian (CA) groups'' means groups in which the centralizer \(C_G(g)=\{h\in G:hg=gh\}\) is abelian for every noncentral \(g\in G\).}~\cite{Rahmani22}, but it can also be provably slow~\cite{GoldbergJerrum02}.